-The Department of Psychology participates in two study abroad programs, offered during their respective terms by demand.
-Listed below is general information for each program.
+The Department of Psychology participates in a study abroad programs offered during their respective terms by demand.
+Information about these programs will be posted here and on the blog.
 Note that PSYC students do not have to study abroad in only psychology programs and are encouraged to study abroad in any area of interest.

 Students wanting to study abroad should begin preparing well in advance of their departure.
 Students will first have to do some research on their own and decide if they are interested in pursuing a Maryland Study Abroad Program (such as Maryland-in-Copenhagen) or a non-Maryland program.
 Information regarding Maryland Programs and non-Maryland programs can be found here.
 Afterwards, students must meet with the Education Abroad Office to discuss the specifics of the program of your choice or to help decide between programs.
 As soon as a student has been admitted to a program they must meet with the PSYC Advisors to get prior approval of course selection, sign the Study Abroad Course Approval (SACA) form, and complete an Official Academic Audit.
 All these steps must be completed BEFORE you go abroad.
 If you don't get prior approval, the courses you take may not be accepted towards your degree requirements!

 As soon as you have completed your coursework please make sure to have an official transcript sent back to the University so that the credits may post on your UMD transcript.
 Once the credits have been posted on your transcript it may be necessary (especially for non-Maryland programs) to have an PSYC Advisor manually apply courses onto your Degree Audit.
 This request may be done in person or via email.
 If a course needs to be applied to your GenEd/CORE requirements then you must meet with a BSOS college Advisor for assistance.